chopfitzroy/hiccup/README.md

 }
 ```

-All classes **excluding globals** should be typecast to a certain element like `div.alert` why is this?
+All classes **excluding globals** should be typecast to a certain element like `div.menu` why is this?
 When we write CSS we assume certain properties about the element we are going to apply the class to (for example that a `div` is `display: block;`).
 This means despite how CSS is usually written there is an intended HTML structure for said CSS.
 To strictly enforce the intended structure we require all classes be element typecast to force the correct semantics.